 "YES, make me a map of Mount Rainier!"

-I had grand intentions of borrowing John Nelson's wonderful My Precious template, but on Friday afternoon during a meeting, I remembered a somewhat trite, but also relevant saying, "Do not let perfection get in the way of good."
+I had grand intentions of borrowing John Nelson's wonderful My Precious template, but on Friday afternoon during a meeting, I remembered a somewhat trite, but also relevant saying.

 I keep a layer of trails from Open Street Map (OSM) data (the best comprehensive trails data I have yet found) built from a conversion script I put together a while back.
 Recently, Esri has released a new Outdoor base map.
 Combing both of these with a couple of markers depicting the location of Ohanepecosh Campground and Silver Falls, in about 10 minutes I had a map for Wyatt.

 In my haste, I forgot trail names, the extent was somewhat strange, and I did not include a lot of things I likely should have.
 My critical eye sees all kinds of things I should improve.

 This did not matter to Wyatt.
 He squealed with excitement when I handed him the printed map when we got home.
 Being a Geographer is pretty rad when your five-year-old is interested in maps.